dfinity/wg-identity-authentication/topics/mnemonic-phase-signers.md

 ##### 2.1 Relying Party Accounts

-For relying party (RP) accounts, the change index and derivation path have special requirements to ensure that RP identities are isolated.
-All paths in the RP derivation process are hardened to guarantee this isolation.
+For relying party (RP) accounts, special considerations ensure isolated identities:

 1. **Change Index:**
    - The change index MUST be the UTF-8 encoded bits of the string "rp" represented in base 10.